tedzards509/mathlib/README.md

 - A collection of values to iterate over like pixels

-it is designed for speed and usage of SSE, AVX, AVX512 and NEON thus it makes sense to group pixels into a vec64 since AVX512/VEC64 = 8-bit.
+it is designed for speed and usage of SSE, AVX, AVX512, webSIMD, CUDA and NEON thus it makes sense to group pixels into a vec64 since AVX512/VEC64 = 8-bit.
 Every type should not have memory overhead.
 I have some ideas concerning the direction to guide this library, but it should grow by finding useful usages.
 This library is a c++ one, but I plan to add rust, Lua and Python bindings.
 It supports multiple precisions like

 - signed integer i8, i16, i32, i64
 - unsigned integer u8, u16, u32, u64